-Want to explore how to play fingerstyle guitar in DADGAD tuning?
-Here is how this alternate tuning differs from standard tuning, and how you can use it to create breathtaking music.
+Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 Although DADGAD tuning is traditionally associated with fingerstyle guitarists who play Celtic music, such as Tony McManus and Stephen Wake, you can use DADGAD tuning to play a vast range of fingerstyle songs.